Folding back the papery corn husk style wrapping exposes the firm, smallish size, bright green Mexican tomato, called the tomatillo.

 - 1 pound salmon filet

-- kosher salt, a couple pinches to lightly sprinkle across the top piece of salmon
+- coarse kosher salt, a couple pinches to lightly sprinkle over salmon

 - cracked black pepper, enough to lightly coat the top of the salmon